-programname the "static" part of the tag, as defined by BSD syslogd.
-For example, when TAG is "named[12345]", programname is "named".

-Precisely, the programname is terminated by either (whichever occurs first):

-- · end of tag

-- · nonprintable character

-- ':'

-- '['

-- '/'

-The above definition has been taken from the FreeBSD syslogd sources.

-Please note that some applications include slashes in the static part of the tag, e.g. "app/foo[1234]".
-In this case, programname is "app".
-If they store an absolute path name like in "/app/foo[1234]", programname will become empty ("").
-If you need to actually store slashes as part of the programname, you can use the global option global(parser.permitSlashInProgramName="on")

-to permit this.
-Then, a syslogtag of "/app/foo[1234]" will result in programname being "/app/foo".
-Note: this option is available starting at rsyslogd version 8.25.0.

-pri PRI part of the message - undecoded (single value)

-pri-text the PRI part of the message in a textual form with the numerical PRI appended in brackes (e.g. "local0.err<133>")

-iut the monitorware InfoUnitType - used when talking to a MonitorWare backend (also for Adiscon LogAnalyzer)

-syslogfacility the facility from the message - in numerical form syslogfacility-text the facility from the message - in text form syslogseverity severity from the message - in numerical form syslogseverity-text severity from the message - in text form syslogpriority an alias for syslogseverity - included for historical reasons (be careful: it still is the severity, not PRI!)

-syslogpriority-text an alias for syslogseverity-text

-timegenerated timestamp when the message was RECEIVED.
-Always in high resolution timereported timestamp from the message.
+- programname the "static" part of the tag, as defined by BSD syslogd.
+For example, when TAG is "named[12345]", programname is "named". - pri PRI part of the message undecoded (single value) - pri-text the PRI part of the message in a textual form with the numerical PRI appended in brackes (e.g. "lo-cal0.err<133>") - iut the monitorware InfoUnitType used when talking to a MonitorWare backend (also for Adiscon LogAnalyzer) - syslogfacility the facility from the message in numerical form - syslogfacility-text the facility from the message in text form - syslogseverity severity from the message in numerical form - syslogseverity-text severity from the message in text form - syslogpriority an alias for syslogseverity included for historical reasons (be careful: it still is the severity, not PRI!) - syslogpriority-text an alias for syslogseverity-text - timegenerated timestamp when the message was RECEIVED.
+Always in high resolution - timereported timestamp from the message.
 Resolution depends on what was provided in the message (in most cases, only seconds)